Richardson's ground squirrel: Feeding

 These animals are omnivores, eating seeds, nuts, grains, grasses and insects (especially crickets, caterpillars and grasshoppers).
 They stuff their cheek pouches with seeds, which are stored in the burrow and likely eaten in spring.
 They are also reported to cannibalize ground squirrels killed by road traffic.

 Hibernation

 Adult ground squirrels may hibernate as early as July, though in their first year, the young ground squirrels do not hibernate until September.
 The males emerge from hibernation in March, and establish territories before the females emerge a couple of weeks later.
 Abandoned burrows are sometimes taken over by other grassland species such as the burrowing owl.

 Reproduction

 Female Richardson's ground squirrels produce one litter per year.
-Litter size averages 6, though the maximum size recorded is 14.
+Litter size averages six, and the maximum size recorded is 14.
 The young are born in April or May.
 Young ground squirrels remain underground in the burrow until they are approximately 30 days old, emerging from natal burrows late May to mid-June.
 At emergence, the young weigh 50 to 100 grams.